 The app itself is a wonderful field guide that’s easy enough for novices to use and robust enough for veteran birders to rely upon.
 It has information on over 800 species of North American birds.
 With it, you can quickly and easily identify birds by entering all the data you observed.
 It also lets you learn more about any birds you identify or any you search for.
 There are over 3,000 photos of birds you can browse through as well as over eight hours of bird calls and songs to listen to, multi-season maps, and in-depth informational texts.

 If you’re looking for a field guide that offers detailed bird illustrations and audio clips, iBird Pro Guide to Birds ($14.99) is the app to choose.
-Available on both iOS and Android platforms, it’s one of the most comprehensive and in-depth birding apps, and it’s just as helpful for new bird watchers as it is for experienced birders.
+It’s one of the most comprehensive and in-depth birding apps, and it’s just as helpful for new bird watchers as it is for experienced birders.
 The app’s identification tool is an in-app purchase that automatically identifies any bird from a photograph taken by your device.

 iBird offers illustrations and photographs for all 900+ North American species, and each illustration is a high-res composite HDR drawing of the bird in its native environment. iBird does make a point to include photos of male, female, and juvenile birds, along with subspecies, whenever possible.
 It also has an impressive library of over 4,000 call vocalizations and bird songs, and many birds have multiple audio files available to listen to as well as phonetic text and vocalization information.
 You can even listen to similar-sounding calls.
 This is great if you are trying to narrow down a bird you’ve spotted or learn specific bird calls.
 You can also shake your phone when the app is open to hear a random bird song.